jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 ## Stub
 The `Authorization` Dummy above was sufficient for that scenario, but that was more accidental than intentional.
 A Stub is one step up from a Dummy.
 Stub implementation is usually minimal, but it tends to be intentional.

-Let’s consider a test that uses Stubs.
+Let’s consider a test that uses Stubs. `CustomerRepo` and `Authorization` have stubbed method implementations.
 ```java
 @Test
 public void getCustomer_ReturnsCustomer_WhenUserIsAuthorized() throws Exception {